Exhibition "All about Anne" at the Anne Frank Zentrum

 Evaluation report: Download as PDF

-All areas relevant for testing meet the quality criteria of the label "Accessibility certified - accessible for with cognitive impairments".
+All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for with cognitive impairments".

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.